-The spreadsheet is quite straightforward.
-Just enter current stock price, strike price, risk free rate, days to maturity, dividend yield (if any) and the option price.
+The model spreadsheet is easy to use.
+Just key in current stock price, strike price, risk free rate, days to maturity, dividend yield (if any) and option price.
 The VBA computes implied volatility and back solves the option price which you have entered.
-As a verification, the option price calculated using Black-Scholes equation must equal to the option price specified in the input parameters.
+As a cross check, option price calculated using Black-Scholes equation must equal to the option price in the input values.

-The following VBA function calculates the price of an European option using Black-Scholes equation.
+The following VBA snippet calculates price of an European option using Black-Scholes equation:

-Going by the function, lines 19 through 47 calculate implied volatility for given input parameters as defined in name range on worksheet.
+As you can see, lines 19 through 47 calculate implied volatility for the input values that you have entered.
 The method iterates till it finds a solution.
 Precision is defined by constant DELTA_VOL, which is the acceptable error of the function’s result.
 Since the function iterates to find the correct volatility, setting a higher value can speed execution in a worksheet containing 100 and above instances of this function.
 Lower values increases the precision.
 Example: If the exact implied volatility is 16%, setting “Precision” to .05 will cause the function to return a value between 15.95% and 16.05%.

-- Since the Black-Scholes formula cannot be deconstructed to solve for volatility mathematically, this function uses an iterative process to find the implied volatility.
-It is very similar to Excel’s “Goal-Seek” function, and other built-in Excel functions such as IRR.
+- Since Black-Scholes cannot be deconstructed to solve for volatility, this model iteratively finds the implied volatility.
+It is very similar to Excel’s “Goal-Seek” function.

 - Dividend Yield – The annualized dividend yield of the underlying stock expressed in continuous compounding terms.